Assault and Battery Legal Defense

 Understanding Assault and Battery Charges

 Assault and battery are serious criminal charges that can have significant and long-lasting consequences.
-Understanding the differences between these two charges and their implications is crucial for anyone facing them.
+Understanding the differences between these two charges and their consequences is essential, and an experienced assault and battery lawyer can help explain exactly what you’re up against.

 What is Assault?